Why is the sky blue? It’s the one question BL readers ask more than any other.

-The short answer is, the sky is blue due to the Earth’s atmosphere and the way it reflects the sun’s light.
-But that’s certainly not good enough of an answer, so let’s dig deeper.
+The short answer is that the sky is blue due to the Earth’s atmosphere and the way it reflects the sun’s light.

-Firstly, you should know that the Sun’s light is made up of all the seven colors of the rainbow: Red, Orange, Yellow, Green, Blue, Indigo and Violet.
+First, you should know that the Sun’s light is made up of all the seven colors of the rainbow: Red, Orange, Yellow, Green, Blue, Indigo and Violet (You know, Roy G. Biv).
 Those colors of lights travel in waves, each of different size and frequency.

 Typically, all light travels in somewhat straight line, unless something gets in it’s way.
-Like a mirror or prisim.
+Like a mirror or prism.
 Or in the case of the Earth’s atmosphere, molecules and gas.

 Sunlight reaches Earth’s atmosphere and is scattered in all directions by all the gases and particles in the air.
 The blue light is scattered more than the other colors because it travels in shorter, smaller waves.
 So, we see more blue light in the sky than any other color, making the sky look blue.